Delaware Corporation: Everything You Need to Know

 Bylaws for a Delaware Corporation

-There is no statute in Delaware that requires a corporation to have bylaws.
+No statute in Delaware requires a corporation to have bylaws.

 Though not required, in general, bylaws benefit Delaware corporations.
 Bylaws govern the internal functioning of your Delaware corporation.
 The bylaws might be required for other purposes, such as opening a bank account.